JUNYOKAN!

 5 November 1944:

-At 1445, another wave from LEXINGTON hits NACHI with up to five torpedoes in the port side that blast her into three pieces.
+Altough temporarily immobilized, by 1400 NACHI manages to get underway, making 7-8 kts.
+At 1445, she is attacked by strike No. 4 from LEXINGTON, obtaining four bomb hits.
+VB-19's CO, Lt Donald F. Banker (USNA '40), is shot down with his SB2C-3 during that attack.
+Next, VT-19 "Avengers" score five hits to the port side of the cruiser that blast her into three pieces.
 One torpedo blows off her bow that sinks at once, another sets off her aft magazine that severs her stern.
 It upends but remains floating.
-The other three torpedoes hit her amidships.
-Twenty bombs and 16 rockets also hit her.
-Vice Admiral Shima watches from ashore as his flagship is blown apart.
+The other three torpedoes hit her amidships.[8]

 At 1450, the central portion of NACHI sinks in 102 feet of water about twelve nautical miles NE of Corregidor at approximately 14-31N, 120-44E.
-807 crewmen are killed including Captain Kanooka and 74 men of the Fifth Fleet's staff.
+807 crewmen are killed including Captain Kanooka and 74 officers of the Fifth Fleet's staff.
 220 men survive the blasts and the strafing.
 KASUMI and USHIO rescue NACHI's survivors.
-USHIO tows damaged destroyer AKEBONO, hit by two bombs and set afire, to shore.
+USHIO tows damaged destroyer AKEBONO, hit by two bombs and set afire, to shore.[9]

 Captain Kanooka is promoted to Rear Admiral, posthumously.